Saturday, 31 July 2010

 this jimmy person literally snaps back, 'pfffttt, nailao? what the fuck is that? no!'

-by then i had realised this wasn't worth the constant talk and i could just pick the cheese off myself — my only problem with that is that sometimes the cheese melts onto the burger so I can’t take it off…
+by then i had realised this wasn't worth the constant talk and i could just pick the cheese off myself — my only problem with that is that sometimes the cheese melts and i can’t peel it off…

-'okay don’t worry, just number 7 then, but what’s the yellow square thing you put in the burger?' i pointed to the triangle edge visible on the giant picture.
+'okay don’t worry, just number 7 then, but what’s the yellow square thing?' i pointed to the triangle edge visible on the giant picture.

 'that?
 OHHHH, that’s jisu.'